Perturbation analysis of a class of composite optimization problems: The nonsingularity of Clarke's generalized Jacobian of

-\begin{remark} While Assumption \ref{assumption-3} plays a crucial role in Lemma \ref{lem-equivalent-SSOSC}, we establish in the appendix a computationally tractable sufficient condition for practical applications.
-As a concrete demonstration, we establish the validity of this condition for the indicator function of the positive semidefinite cone. \end{remark}
+\begin{remark} Assumption \ref{assumption-3} plays a crucial role in Lemma \ref{lem-equivalent-SSOSC}.
+We establish in the appendix a computationally tractable sufficient condition for practical applications.
+As a concrete demonstration, we also show the validity of this condition for the indicator function of the positive semidefinite cone. \end{remark}